-Living in The Peak
+Living on The Peak

-Home for many affluent and successful Hong Kongers, it provides some of the Island’s most luxurious free-standing Colonial-era homes alongside more modern developments.
+Home to many affluent and successful Hong Kongers, Victoria Peak has some of the Island’s most luxurious free-standing Colonial-era homes, alongside more modern developments.

 As the tallest hill on the Island with access to some of the best hiking trails, The Peak commands impressive views over Central, east towards Causeway Bay, Victoria Harbour and south-west to Lamma Island.